Multiscale analysis of large twist ferroelectricity and swirling dislocations in bilayer hexagonal boron nitride: Results and Discussion

-Electric fields applied in typical ferroelectricity experiments range from $0.01-0.5 V/\si{\angstrom}$ \cite{yasuda2021stacking,woods2021charge,weston2022interfacial}.
-In this range, since the deflection of interfacial dislocations is small, the net dipole moment can serve as an alternative to quantifying structural changes attributed to the electric field. \Cref{fig:con_dip_moment} shows the variation of the total out-of-plane dipole moment of a $0.61^\circ$ twisted bilayer hBN with electric field, computed using the BFIM model.
-From the figure, we note that the total out-of-plane dipole moment scales linearly with the electric field.
+To further illustrate this field-dependent response, \cref{fig:con_dip_moment} shows the variation of the net out-of-plane dipole moment with electric field in a $0.299^\circ$ twisted bilayer hBN, computed using the BFIM model.
+From the figure, we note that the dipole moment increases nonlinearly with electric field with a rapid increase at lower electric field magnitudes.
+Such trends are consistent with those reported by \citet{bennett2022electrically} in twisted bilayer molybdenum disulfide.

 Moving on to small heterostrains, \cref{fig:str_results_cont} shows ferroelectric domain formation in a $0.4219\%$ equi-biaxial heterostrained hBN under alternating positive and negative electric fields.
 From the plots, it is clear that the BFIM model accurately predicts the formation of spiral dislocations and their response to electric fields, as noted in \cref{fig:ferro_atom_str}.